slaxor505/OpenPlantbook-client/README.md

 # OpenPlantbook-client
-This is repository for Open Plantbook API release notes, documentation and sample clients.
+This is repository for Open Plantbook Cloud and Client release notes, documentation and sample clients.

 ## Requirements
 In order to use this API you need to login to Open Plantbook web UI at https://open.plantbook.io and generate API credentials.
 The credentials are client_id and client_secret.
 API authentication implements OAuth2 standard Client Credentials Grant flow.